nguyenhoaibao/logsvc/README.md

 # Log Service

-A simple log service that allows to write & get client ip, server ip, tags (key-value pairs) and message.
+A simple log service that allows to store and retrieve log events such as client ip, server ip, tags (key-value pairs) and message.

 ## Getting Started